Table of Contents

 Hypothyroid Diet

-A hypothyroid diet consists of eating foods rich in iodine, selenium, zinc, and copper, which are essential nutrients for the appropriate working of the thyroid gland and are initiated in fish, seafood, whole grains, eggs, and fruits.
-Dry.
+A hypothyroid diet consists of eating foods rich in iodine, selenium, zinc, and copper, which are essential nutrients for the appropriate working of the thyroid gland and are initiated in fish, seafood, whole grains, eggs, and Dry fruits.

 Hypothyroidism is one of the most communal hormone diseases.
 It is characterised by decreased thyroid activity, which causes fewer hormones to produce than is necessary for perfect body functioning.
 Hypothyroidism can cause symptoms such as increased weight without apparent cause, constipation, dry skin, fragile and brittle nails, and cramps, among others.